S.Africa's blacks branching out into wine industry

 "Unless we take the risk, a calculated risk, we will forever complain that the industry is not transforming.
 Somebody like us and others who took the risk have to lead the way," she said.

-M'hudi now produces over 7,000 cases of wine a year with revenue of over 3 million rand.
+M'hudi now produces over 7,000 cases of wine a year with revenue of over 3 million rand ($364,500).
 It is hoping to triple production in five years.

 Other new players include the Bayede, or "hail to the king" brand from Zulu royalty King Goodwill Zwelethini, which was set up to help create jobs in the eastern KwaZulu Natal province.